Organic Mulches: Better Soil, Better Plants

 Types – Here are some of the most common mulches used:

 Wood chips are readily available and are considered attractive by many gardeners.
-In the process of decomposing, wood chips can temporarily rob soil of nitrogen, so be sure to replenish the loss with nitrogen fertilizer, if necessary, (or cover crops if you use them).
+In the process of decomposing, wood chips can temporarily rob soil of nitrogen, so be sure to replenish the loss with nitrogen fertilizer (or cover crops if you use them).

-Bark, whether shredded or in chunks, has some of the same advantages of wood chips: it resists compaction, is easy to find, and it is attractive (especially for a more natural look).
-Commercial bark can, however, be toxic to young plants if it is too fresh or has been stored improperly, according to Cornell University Plantations Director and former Cooperative Extension Agent Donald Rakow.
-He says the best bet is to buy bagged mulch products, which “have been weathered for long periods of time to remove any toxins and are least likely to harm plants.”
+Bark, whether shredded or in chunks, has some of the same advantages of wood chips: it resists compaction, is easy to find, and it’s attractive (especially for a more natural look).
+Commercial bark can, however, be toxic to young plants if it is too fresh or has been stored improperly.

 Straw or hay is often used in summer vegetable gardens and strawberry patches.
 It is relatively inexpensive and can also be an effective winter insulating mulch.
 Some disadvantages of straw are that it, too, can lower nitrogen levels in soil, and it might contain grain seeds that can germinate.
 A thick enough layer of it can also harbor rodents.